rse/nunjucks-cli/README.md

 This is a small command-line utility to render templates with the rich and powerful templating language [Mozilla Nunjucks](https://mozilla.github.io/nunjucks/).
+This allows you to define your configuration in a YAML file and then render an output file based on a template input file where your configuration can be expanded.

 Installation
 ------------